Pruning the Unsurprising: Efficient LLM Reasoning via First-Token Surprisal: Methodology

-Using $C_{direct}$ as a reference, we prompt the LLM to prune the original CoT $C$.
-Specifically, the LLM is instructed to: 1) remove unnecessary reasoning steps from \(C\); 2) retain all key supporting content that aligns with the logic of $C_{direct}$; and 3) crucially, preserve the original wording without introducing new information.
+\paragraph{Pruning with Pattern Matching.} Guided by the anchor $\mathcal{P}$, we prompt the LLM to prune the original CoT $C$.
+Specifically, the LLM is instructed to: 1) remove unnecessary reasoning steps from \(C\); 2) retain all key supporting content that aligns with the logic of $\mathcal{P}$; and 3) crucially, preserve the original wording without introducing new information.
 The prompt used for pruning is shown in Appendix~\ref{sec:prompts}.
-To mitigate LLM hallucination, we incorporate a validation step based on Gestalt Pattern Matching~\cite{black2004ratcliff}, which validates structural and semantic alignment with $C$.
+The goal is to extract the subsequence of $C$ that semantically aligns with $\mathcal{P}$ while discarding irrelevant branches (as shown in the ``Original CoT'' block of Figure~\ref{fig:framework}).

+Crucially, to mitigate LLM hallucination during compression, we enforce an extractive constraint, which validates structural and semantic alignment with $C$.
 Specifically, we design a pattern-matching algorithm that verifies whether each step in $C_{coarse}$ corresponds to a matching step in $C$ while preserving their original order.
 The matching is performed using Gestalt Pattern Matching~\cite{black2004ratcliff} as a text similarity metric.
 A pruning is considered valid only if all steps in $C_{coarse}$ achieve a similarity score above a predefined threshold $\tau$ when matched against sequential steps in $C$.
-This guarantees that $C_{coarse}$ forms a consistent substructure of the original reasoning trace.
-The full pattern-matching algorithm is detailed in Algorithm~\ref{alg:pattern_matching}.
+The full pattern-matching algorithm is detailed in Algorithm~\ref{alg:pattern_matching} (see Appendix~\ref{sec:algorithms}).
 We leverage high-temperature sampling, which provides the necessary diversity to efficiently re-prompt failed cases, ensuring that a valid $C_{\text{coarse}}$ can be eventually generated.